How Might Businesses Use Cognitive Biases to Their Advantage?

 - Content marketing: Create and distribute valuable, relevant content consistently to stay top-of-mind with your target audience.

-Example: LinkedIn regularly notifies users about job openings and professional connections, positioning itself as the default platform for career networking.
+Availability heuristic bias example: LinkedIn regularly notifies users about job openings and professional connections, positioning itself as the default platform for career networking.

 12. Recency Bias: Staying Top-of-Mind